Austin Zajur

-Austin Zajur (born August 12, 1995) is an American actor known for his roles in films such as Scary Stories to Tell in the Dark and Fist Fight, and television shows such as Kidding and Point of Honor.
+Austin Zajur (born August 12, 1995) is an American actor known for his lead roles in films such as Scary Stories to Tell in the Dark and Fist Fight, and television shows such as Kidding, Mythic Quest and Point of Honor.

-Early and personal life
+Early life

-Zajur was born on August 12, 1995 in the United States.
+Zajur was born on August 12, 1995, in the United States.
 His father Michel Zajur was born in Mexico, to a family of Lebanese-Syrian descent.
 His father is also the president and CEO of the Virginia Hispanic Chamber of Commerce.